 Did the ick factor of that make your skin crawl?

-Yeah, me too.
+Yeah, us too.

-Before you buy from a dealer you can ask other RVers about their experiences, read reviews, and ask the dealers about hidden fees and final price.
-A trustworthy dealer won’t dance around your questions or hide how they price their RVs.
+Before you buy from a dealer you can ask other RVers about their experiences, read reviews, and ask the dealers about hidden fees and their “out the door” price.

-On Bish’s site you can feel confident that the price you see online is our actual price, unless, for legal reasons, it’s higher than our real price.
-In that case we’ll always provide you the lower, real price before you decide to purchase.
+You can feel confident that the price you see online at bishs.com is our actual price, unless, for legal reasons, our actual price is lower than the online price.

-Sometimes an RV’s Online Price is Higher
+When an RV’s Online Price is Higher than True Price

 “Request price,” “too low to show,” “get best price,” “get lowest price,” or “unlock lower price.”

 At first glance this may seem like a sleezeball sales gimmick.
 But it’s actually a good sign that the dealer is honoring their agreements with that RV’s manufacturer.
-Every dealer listing RVs at MAP would love to show you their actual list price.

 Which RVs Have MAP

-These dealers will likely have MAP online: Alliance, Grand Design, Newmar, Forest River Vibe, Forest River Heritage Glen, some Winnebago towables, many Thor Motorized, some Northwood, Keystone Montana & Cougar, some Outdoors RV, Ember, and East to West – Ahara, Alta, Entrada, Tandara.
+These dealers will likely have MAP online: Alliance, Grand Design, Newmar, Forest River Vibe, Forest River Heritage Glen, some Winnebago towables, many Thor Motorized, some Northwood, Keystone Montana & Cougar, some Outdoors RV, Ember, and East to West – Ahara, Alta, Entrada, Tandara

 We’ve found it, Goldilocks!
 The just right price!

 Some RV dealers have shunned the ick and decided to list their RVs at the price they are willing to really charge for them.
-As explained above, Bish’s chooses to price their RVs this way, so you don’t have any unpleasant surprises at closing.

 (Just don’t tell my boss I told you all this.)